wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 0.5.1 =
+* Added a test to make sure the YouTube thumbnail actually exists.
+This prevents you from getting that ugly default thumbnail from YouTube.

 = 0.5 =
 * Thumbnail URLs are now stored in a custom field with each post, meaning the plugin only has to interact with outside APIs once per post.